The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • Quality shoes (not 14 pairs of the same sneaker)

-• Useful accessories that pull outfits together
+• Accessories that pull outfits together

 3. Fit, Quality, and Color = Everything